The Ultimate Drops App Review: Worth a Free Download, But Won’t Make You Fluent

 That means there’s a lot of color and diversity to the words you learn with Drops.
-The upcoming categories can also be considered motivational factors that spur your daily usage of the app.
+The upcoming categories can also be motivational factors that fuel your daily studies.

 With the free version of Drops, you can access upcoming vocabulary lists only after completing your current ones.
 The premium version would let you jump to different topics.

 Personally, I enjoy having an established learning order because it gives a semblance of structure and curriculum, so it feels a bit like how a language course would be run.